On Premise Wine Sales – What’s the Secret?

 When you walk in the door with your sample back full of products you need to sell, where is your focus?
 It’s certainly not on the customer.
 When you do more talking than asking questions, are you exhibiting sales professionalism?
 Absolutely not and your ineptitude offends not only the buyer but every professional salesperson out there.
 You give sales a bad name.

-Would you like to sell more wine or spirits?
+Would you like to sell more wine or spirits and make more on premise wine sales?
 Would you like to blow away your quotas and consistently pocket hefty bonus checks?
 Would you like to win more incentive trips?
 Would you like to keep your boss off your back?
 Then, here’s the secret: the more you act like a “salesperson,” the less you will sell.